-We are very pleased to provide you with this annual water quality report for 2009.
-We're also pleased to report that Delaware City drinking water meets or exceeds all the standards for reportable substances.
+We are pleased to provide you with this annual water quality report for 2014.
 You will see that substances such as iron, chloride, and sodium are commonly found in drinking water.
 They occur naturally and, at trace levels, are not harmful to drink.
-The report shows at what levels any substances were found during tests conducted from Jan.
-1, 2009 - Dec.
-31, 2009, unless otherwise specified.
-If you have any questions about this report and the quality of your water, please contact Dan Tjaden, City Manager at (302) 834-4573.
-If you wish to learn more, please attend any of the regularly scheduled meetings of Mayor & Council held the third Monday of each month at 7:30 p.m. in the Town Hall, located at the address above.
+The report shows at what levels any substances were found during tests conducted from January 1, 2014 - December 31, 2014, unless otherwise specified.
+If you have any questions about this report or the quality of your water, please contact Mr. Dick Cathcart, City Manager, at (302) 834-4573.
+If you wish to learn more, please attend any of the regularly scheduled meetings of Mayor and Council held the third Monday of each month at 6:30 p.m. in the Paul H. Morrill, Jr. Community Center, located at 250 Fifth Street, Delaware City, DE 19706.